cockroachdb/docs/src/current/v24.1/known-limitations.md

 #### Incorrect query plans for partitions with `NULL` values

 In cases where the partition definition includes a comparison with `NULL` and a query constraint, incorrect query plans are returned.
-However, this case uses non-standard partitioning which defines partitions which could never hold values, so it is not likely to occur in production environments.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/82774)
+However, this case uses non-standard partitioning which defines partitions which could never hold values, so it is not likely to occur in production environments. [#82774](https://github.com/cockroachdb/cockroach/issues/82774)

 #### Vectorized engine limitations